Traian Herseni: Return to prominence

-At the institute, Herseni compiled the life histories of 550 industry workers, documenting their departure from an "axial" family and their contact with modernity.
+In 1968, Herseni was allowed to travel abroad, to Paris.
+There, he reunited with Emil Cioran, but failed to meet with Eugène Ionesco, as transport had been disrupted by strikes and student riots.
+Back at the institute, he compiled the life histories of 550 industry workers, documenting their departure from an "axial" family and their contact with modernity.
 Herseni's work in social psychology resulted in a definitive treatise, Psihologie socială, co-authored with Ralea and published in 1966, shortly after Ralea's death.
-In 1967, Contemporanul hosted Herseni's essay about the old regime politician Spiru Haret, highlighting his contribution to progressive education and his conflict with "the ruling classes".
-He returned to Familia as a columnist and sociological analyst, chronicling books by Pierre Francastel, Herbert Read, Jean Piaget, Talcott Parsons, and T. R. Fyvel, as well as reintroducing his public to works by Gusti, Virgil Bărbat, Alexandru Claudian, and Ștefan Zeletin.
+In 1967, Contemporanul hosted Herseni's essay about the old-regime politician Spiru Haret, highlighting his contribution to progressive education and his conflict with "the ruling classes".
+As a columnist and sociological analyst in Familia, he chronicled books by Pierre Francastel, Herbert Read, Jean Piaget, Talcott Parsons, and T. R. Fyvel, as well as reintroducing his public to works by Gusti, Virgil Bărbat, Alexandru Claudian, and Ștefan Zeletin.

 He later set himself a study case of industrialization in Boldești-Scăeni, where, as Stahl recounts, "a drilling rig had been set up, radically transforming the local, rural, social landscape, spurring modernizing social processes".
 The result was a study in "concrete social psychology", the 1969 Industrializare și urbanizare, which, according to sociologist Irina Tomescu-Dubrow, samples the "valuable work" produced in urban sociology under communism.
 Additionally, the team documented decades of migration patterns, using a census, a set of questionnaires, and tools borrowed from historical demography.
 Also in 1969, Herseni issued Psihosociologia organizării întreprinderilor industriale ("The Psycho-sociology of Organization in Industrial Units"), at Editura Academiei, and Laboratorul uzinal de psihologie, sociologie și pedagogie ("The Industrial Laboratory of Psychology, Sociology and Pedagogy"), at Editura Științifică.

 Also in 1969, the same company issued Herseni's companion to sociological theory, Prolegomene la teoria sociologică.
 Reviewing the work for Social Research, Jiří Kolaja sensed "a very skillful adaptation of certain Marxist lines of thought though [Herseni] appears not to be a Marxist."
 As noted by Kolaja, Prolegomene attempted to mediate between individualist, structuralist, and phenomenological sociology.
 In 1970, Herseni spoke about his sociological and political convictions in an interview with Tribuna.
 He defined himself as a committed communist, and made predictions about the communist future: "in communism, people will be less wicked than we are at present, because they shall have fewer rationales for being wicked."
 The interview was covered for Radio Free Europe by Monica Lovinescu, the anticommunist literary critic.
 She noted that Herseni, with his "degraded mystical" terminology, no longer distinguished between "sociology" and "ideology".
 However, according to scholar Daniel Chirot, who visited Romania during that interval, Herseni confessed to him in private:

 I used to write things praising 'The Captain' and now I write pretty much the same thing, but praising Ceaușescu.
 I'm not a Marxist, you understand, but I have to admit that I like what he's doing.